 Attend an AIE technical assistance workshop and contact AIE staff to receive assistance as you prepare your grant application.
 Reach us at 609-984-7019 and check our website for workshop dates and locations.

 Applications submitted before the deadline will receive a courtesy review of materials as well as notification of missing information and materials.
 An independent panel of experts evaluate and score applications.
-The deadline for applications for the 2017-2018 school year was February 3, 2017, so the application process is now closed.
+The deadline for applications for the 2018-2019 school year is February 7, 2018.
+Download the guidelines and application here.

 5. Ready, Set, Go!